xzxuan16/RLinf-Docs/docs/source/rst_source/start/index.rst

-.. title:: Quickstart — RLInf
+.. title:: Quickstart — RLinf

 Quickstart
 ==========

-This section walks you through spinning up **RLInf** for the first time.
+Welcome to the RLinf Quickstart Guide.
+This section will walk you through launching **RLinf** for the first time.

-RLInf is an **open-source RL framework for large language models(LLMs) post-training**.
-It unifies scalable distributed training, modern RL algorithms (GRPO, PPO, etc.), and a plug-and-play interface for reward models, datasets, and policy back-ends.

-**What you will learn here**

-* :doc:`Installation <installation>` – two supported ways to create an environment (Docker **or** Conda + Pip).
-* :doc:`Start<./start>` – launch your first training job and understand the key hyper-parameters of the provided `bash` launcher.
+We present two concise examples to demonstrate the framework's workflow and help you get started quickly.

+Available examples:

+- Mathematical training on the XXX dataset using the XXX algorithm (see :doc:`math`)

+- Embodied training on the XXX task using the XXX algorithm (see :doc:`embody`)

 .. toctree::
    :hidden:
    :maxdepth: 2

-   installation
-   start
+   math
+   embody
+   example